Former top prosecutor in Capitol riot case faces internal review after ‘60 Minutes’ interview

 When Sherwin made similar comments in January about his expectation of seditious conspiracy charges, and his suggestion that Trump’s conduct was under scrutiny, other Justice Department officials quickly walked back those remarks.

-Some senior Justice Department officials were caught by surprise when Sherwin repeated those statements on national television this past weekend, according to a law enforcement official who spoke on the condition of anonymity to be candid.
+Some senior Justice Department officials were caught by surprise when Sherwin repeated those statements on national television this past weekend, according to a law enforcement official who spoke on the condition of anonymity to discuss the matter candidly.

-Separately, lawyers representing indicted Seattle Proud Boys leader Ethan Nordean cited Sherwin’s interview in opposing a government motion to revoke his release from jail pending trial on charges of conspiring to obstruct Congress and impede police during the riot.
-Sherwin gave prosecutors “marching orders … to build seditious and conspiracy charges,” attorney David B. Smith wrote.
+Separately, lawyers representing indicted Seattle Proud Boys leader Ethan Nordean cited Sherwin’s interview in fighting prosecutors’ efforts to put him in jail while he awaits trial on charges of conspiring to obstruct Congress and impede police during the riot.
+Sherwin gave prosecutors “marching orders . . . to build seditious and conspiracy charges,” attorney David B. Smith wrote to the court.

-Suggesting Sherwin’s remarks were prejudicial, Smith wrote that the former interim U.S. attorney said of the Proud Boys’ members, they “did have a plan — we don’t know what the full plan is — to come to D.C., organize, and breach the Capitol in some manner.”

 Sherwin recorded the interview March 17, two days before he stepped down from supervising the investigation.
 In the interview, he said: “I personally believe the evidence is trending toward” seditious conspiracy charges.